This keto sour cream pound cake is absolutely delicious! It’s a classic favorite and for good reason.

-As far as which sugar-substitute to use for this sour cream keto pound cake, I have a few recommendations.
-If you are regular on our site you know I’m a huge fan of Lakanto Monk Fruit.
+As far as which sugar substitute to use for this sour cream keto pound cake, I have a few recommendations.
+If you are a regular on our site, you know I’m a huge fan of Lakanto Monk Fruit.

 I love that Lakanto Monk Fruit is all-natural and it gets its sweetness from antioxidants called mogrosides, instead of fructose or sucrose.
 And it has zero calories and zero glycemic impact.